eag1ex/gnc/readme.md

 ### Why use it
 - your application makes high computations, and repeated tasks that can be cached to save process/memory
-- store smare repeated tasts to cache
+- store repeated data outputs to cache

 ### Example: